-International TechneGroup S.r.l.
-Summary of significant accounting policies and other explanatory information (Amount in EUR, unless otherwise stated)

-a) Arrangements where the Company is the lessee
+Summary of significant accounting policies and other explanatory information a) Arrangements where the Company is the lessee

 The Company enters into an arrangement for lease of land, buildings, plant and machinery including computer equipment and vehicles.
 Such arrangements are generally for a fixed period but may have extension or termination options.
 The Company assesses, whether the contract is, or contains, a lease, at its inception.
 A contract is, or contains, a lease if the contract conveys the right to -